 2. Using the Bookmarklet

-Alternatively, there is the bookmarklet to use.
+Alternatively, there is a bookmarklet to use.
 Just drag the bookmarklet to your bookmark bar, then click on it while on a web page you want to test.
 Let’s demo this with hongkiat.com.
 The following screenshot is the site before we take action.

 After clicking the bookmarklet, a header will show up (see below).
 In the Selector textbox, you can specify the HTML elements you want to test your font on.
 The default selector is